austinsonger/Policy-Portal/threat-detection-and-prevention.md

    * The malware signature database is kept up to date, changes are pushed continuously.
    * Logs of virus scans and alerts are maintained according to the requirements outlined in System Auditing.
 2. Detected malware is evaluated and removed following the established incident response process.
-3. All systems are to only be used for \<PlaceHolder> business needs.
+3. All systems are to only be used for `<Company Placeholder>` business needs.